 California law allows plaintiffs to recover "lost wages" in personal injury cases.
 "Lost wages” are amounts the plaintiff would have earned in the past due if not for the defendant's wrongful act(s).
+In labor law cases, these are sometimes referred to as back pay or back wages.

 Both lost wages and lost earning capacity are part of the compensatory damages a plaintiff can recover for a defendant's negligence, gross negligence, recklessness, intentional wrongful acts or strict liability.